MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/mac.md

 5. In the Mac project, right-click on **Packages > Add Packages...** to add the [Xamarin.Forms/2.3.5.235-pre2](https://www.nuget.org/packages/Xamarin.Forms/2.3.5.235-pre2) NuGet.
 You should also update the other projects to this version.

-6. In the Mac project, right-click on **References** and add a reference to the Xamarin.Forms project (either Shared Project or PCL).
+6. In the Mac project, right-click on **References** and add a reference to the Xamarin.Forms project (either Shared Project or .NET Standard library project).

   ![Add a reference to the Xamarin.Forms shared code project](mac-images/references-sml.png)